joren-etw/zcrm-nodejs-sdk/README.md

 Each time server is restarted, this function has to be called and both the configuration files should be populated with proper values before calling this function, else exception will be thrown.

 ## Installation of Node CRM SDK
-Node JS SDK will be installed and a package named 'zcrmsdk' will be created in the installation directory.
+Node JS SDK will be installed and a package named '@trifoia/zcrmsdk' will be created in the installation directory.

 ```
-npm install zcrmsdk
+npm install @trifoia/zcrmsdk
 ```
 Once installed it can be used in the code as below,

 ```
-const ZCRMRestClient = require('zcrmsdk');
+const ZCRMRestClient = require('@trifoia/zcrmsdk');
 ```

 # Configuration